-You'll often find Ben covered in sawdust in one TWB's two units, working hard building, creating, and helping our little brewery grow.
+You'll often find Ben covered in sawdust in one of TWB's two units, working hard building, creating, and helping our little brewery grow.

-JAMES RECOMMENDS: BITTER HARVEST WET HOP IPA
+JAMES RECOMMENDS: SPRING!
+WHITE IPA

 James caught the craft beer bug while teaching in England, and the rest is history.

 "So many pubs had their own house ale, specifically the cask beers, that showed me there was so much more to the world than macro lagers!"

 James began home brewing and decided to pursue a career in the beer industry.
 He joined TWB in 2017 and became a worker-owner in 2019.

 PETE RECOMMENDS: VOLKSSOMMER KOTBUSSER

 Pete took a course from Short Finger Brewing hosted at TWB on a lark.
 Now he helps brew our beer at TWB.

 "This community engagement intrigued me, and I started noticing a trend of breweries being friendly and helping each other.
 Eventually this turned into me looking for part time work at a brewery."

 After a couple of stints at other craft breweries, Pete came to TWB in 2017 and is now a worker-owner.